 Searching for something particular, like a vintage tin to keep your earrings in?
 Ask the vendors — these people are here week in and week out, and know what others are selling.
 They can also help you look for what you are looking for (and might know another place you can find it).

 Bargain — But Pay For A Treasure

 When you find your perfect find, haggle down the price.
 Shopping around with smaller bills helps this process along— bargaining works loads better when you haggle down something to 34 yuan and can pay exact change, rather than paying with a 100 and asking for change.

-…But don’t be afraid to shell out for a treasure.
+Also, don’t be afraid to shell out for a treasure.
 You can find some really good stuff at these markets; antique jewelry, furniture, real silk, vintage records and just cool, cool stuff.
-I found this fabulous leather bag that was outta my price range even when haggling, but the sort of bags I found within my pre-decided budget were filmsy and cheap — so I splurged and that backpack has been one of my favorite purchases…ever.
+I found this fabulous leather bag that was out of my price range even when haggling, but the sort of bags I found within my pre-decided budget were filmsy and cheap — so I splurged and that backpack has been one of my favorite purchases…ever.
 And I made friends with the vendor and got bigger discounts whenever I came back.
 Sooooooo worth it.

 Oh And Keep This In Mind

 Sometimes I have an idea of what I want when I start digging through piles of things, but be prepared to fall in love with something you never dreamed of owning.
 I love the challenge of bringing home something really unique for myself (and friends and family) and items at flea markets make crazy cool gifts.
 Think about finding some old coins or nesting dolls from Russia to use as Christmas ornaments.

 There you have it, folks.
 You’re ready to empty your backpacks to fill with hidden gems, so go out and find the flea market down the street from your fav taco cart, or the one hidden metro stops in Ukraine…..unless you haven’t applied to live abroad yet!